This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Typically, most meats smoke at temperatures around 200-250°F, whereas searing temperatures ideally should be at least 400°F. At a minimum, a proper pellet grill should be able to maintain a temperature range of 200-400°F.

 Z Grills have a temperature range of 180-450°F, which is a really nice range and better than most pellet grills on the market.
-Traeger pellet grills on the other hand have a temperature range of 180°F to 400°F, which is undoubtedly a nice range but a little more limited than Z Grills.
+Traeger pellet grills also typically have a temperature range of 180°F to 450°F, which is undoubtedly a nice range but a little more limited than Z Grills.

 Cooking Surface Area